 Warrant of Restitution - A warrant of restitution is a type of court order.
 It tells the sheriff or constable to go to a property and carryout an eviction.
 Filling out and filing a warrant of restitution is a landlord’s next step after being awarded a judgment.
 In Failure to Pay Rent cases, the landlord must wait four (4) business days after the hearing before they can file a warrant.

 Once the landlord files a warrant, a judge will review it.
 If everything is correct, they will sign it, and a copy will be forwarded to the local sheriff or constables office.
 The landlord may then contact the sheriff or constable to schedule an eviction.

 Can I be evicted?

-Yes, evictions may now take place.
+Yes, evictions may take place.
 The statewide pause on evictions was lifted on July 25, 2020.
-If you had an eviction that was pending or scheduled before the state of emergency, then the sheriff may now carry out that eviction.
+There are some limitations listed below.

 Are the courts holding hearings on new eviction cases?

-Yes.
-On July 20, 2020, the court started holding hearings on Breach of Lease, Tenant Holding Over, and Wrongful Detainer cases.
-On August 31, 2020, the court started holding hearings in Failure to Pay Rent cases.
+Breach of Lease, Tenant Holding Over and Wrongful Detainers will proceed to a hearing only if there is an emergency.
 As was the case before the pandemic, you will receive a notice that your landlord has filed one of these cases.
 That notice will contain a hearing date.
 At the hearing, a judge will decide whether or not to order an eviction.